Tony Bua: NFL

 Bua was drafted in the 5th round of the 2004 NFL draft by the Miami Dolphins.
 During preseason workouts, Bua was praised by Dolphins head coach Dave Wannstedt for his work ethic and performance, and was stated to have a chance to make the roster.
 During the season, Bua missed a 4-week stretch in the early part of the season due to a hamstring injury, and then on Week 11 during a game with the Seattle Seahawks, he injured his quadriceps and was placed on the injured reserve.
 He played a total of seven regular season games for the Dolphins.

-While Bua was moved to safety to begin the 2005 season, Dolphins waived him on September 4.
+While Bua was moved to safety to begin the 2005 season, the Dolphins waived him on September 4.
 He was then signed to the Dallas Cowboys's practice squad but was waived on October 19.
 He was then signed by the Cincinnati Bengals, but on August 20, 2006, he again was waived.
 Bua reportedly worked out with the Minnesota Vikings, but was never signed.